 Anti-Racist Online Pedagogy: a reading list

 This resource list as it is originally submitted is only a starting point.
 Following the model set by the originators of and contributors to the Ferguson Syllabus, the Standing Rock Syllabus, and the Charleston Syllabus, this project is an invitation to the broader community of scholars, teachers, activists, and all interested in educating and resourcing educators on the vital role of anti-racism in online teaching and learning to submit additional resources.
-Please add to the list by tweeting any resources you would propose including in this project and adding #antiracistonlinepedagogy or by emailing antiracistonlinepedagogy@gmail.com.
-These added steps in the submission process are intended to ensure that people antagonistic to the purposes of this project are not allowed immediate access to this document.
+Please submit any additional resources you would propose including in this project by emailing antiracistonlinepedagogy@gmail.com.
+Submitting an email ensures that people antagonistic to the purposes of this project do not have immediate access to this document.

 Reading List